stp/stp/docs/smt-input-language.rst

 **********************************
-SMT-LIBv2 Input Language Reference
+SMT-LIB2 Input Language Reference
 **********************************

 .. highlight:: lisp

-This page contains a short description for the SMT-LIB v2 input language that STP can parse.
+This page contains a short description for the SMT-LIB version 2 input language that STP can parse.
 For more information related to SMT-LIB, please refer to `this page <https://smtlib.cs.uiowa.edu/>`__.

 Header
 ======

-The SMT-LIBv2 format uses a header to tell the solver which type of problem is coming, the header needed is:
+The SMT-LIB2 format uses a header to tell the solver which type of problem is coming, the header needed is:

 ::